GalMrvar/DSTeamProject/README.md

 # DSTeamProject
-github repository for a team project at Data Science Course
+Github repository for a team project for the Data Science and Society course at Utrecht University

 ## Installation
 In order to run the program you need to have Docker installed.